smtLasalle/CSARCH2-S12-G8-Simulation/README.md

 This application demonstrates a cache simulator that uses an 8 way block set associative (BSA) cache memory mapping function and Least Recently Used (LRU) replacement algorithm.

 # :cd: How to run the program
-Our main program `index.html` this [githack](https://raw.githack.com/smtLasalle/S12-CSARCH2-Simulation/main/index.html) link!
+Our main program `index.html` is run with this [githack](https://raw.githack.com/smtLasalle/S12-CSARCH2-Simulation/main/index.html) link!

 # :hammer_and_wrench: Program specifications
 * **Scope and Limitations**